-2) Add $10 \,\mu\text{L}$ of the template prepared as above to each tube containing the first stage PCR solution (90 $\mu$ L).
+2) Add 10 $\mu$ L of the template prepared as above to each tube containing the first stage PCR solution (90 $\mu$ L).

-3) Perform the DNA amplification by repeating 30 cycles of denaturation at $94^{\circ}$ C for 30 seconds, annealing at an appropriate temperature for the primer (55°C for the primer in this example), and elongation at 72°C for 2 minutes.
+3) Perform the DNA amplification by repeating 30 cycles of denaturation at 94°C for 30 seconds, annealing at an appropriate temperature for the primer ( $55^{\circ}$ C for the primer in this example), and elongation at 72°C for 2 minutes.
+Add drops of mineral oil or suitable equivalent as needed during the reaction to prevent evaporation.